wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 **Check out the [source code](https://github.com/wright-development/dotnet-docker-integration-testing) for more clarification.**
 <br>
 <br>
-Now that the project has been setup we will need to install the packages needed to run the project.
+Now that the service and test projects have been set up we will need to install the following packages to run each project.

 - TodoService
     - Dapper@1.50.2